Sir Anthony Meyer, 3rd Baronet

-Sir Anthony John Charles Meyer, 3rd Baronet (27 October 1920 – 24 December 2004) was a British soldier, diplomat, and Conservative and later Liberal Democrat politician, best known for standing against Margaret Thatcher for the party leadership in 1989.
+Sir Anthony John Charles Meyer, 3rd Baronet (27 October 1920 – 24 December 2004) was a British soldier, diplomat, and Conservative MP, best known for standing against Margaret Thatcher for the party leadership in 1989.
 In spite of his staunch conservative views on economic policy, his passionate support of increased British integration into the European Union led to him becoming increasingly marginalised in Thatcher's Conservative Party.

 After being deselected as a Conservative parliamentary candidate for the 1992 general election, Meyer became policy director of the European Movement, and in 1998 he joined the Pro-Euro Conservative Party.
 After that disbanded in 2001, he became a member of the Liberal Democrats.

-Early life
+Background

-Meyer was the son of Marjorie Amy Georgina (née Seeley) and Sir Frank Cecil Meyer.
+Meyer was born in London on 27 October 1920, the son of Marjorie Amy Georgina (née Seeley) and Sir Frank Cecil Meyer.
 His father was vice-chairman of the De Beers diamond company, and from 1924 to 1929 he was Conservative Member of Parliament for Great Yarmouth, Norfolk.
 His father was from a Jewish family.
 His grandfather, Sir Carl Meyer, 1st Baronet, was born in Hamburg, Germany; he migrated to Britain in the late 19th century, when he worked for the Rothschilds, and later for De Beers; he eventually became Governor of the National Bank of Egypt and was given a baronetcy for the large donations he made to found a National Theatre in Britain.

 Education and war service

-Meyer was educated at Sandroyd School in Wiltshire before winning a scholarship to Eton College.
-He inherited the baronetcy at the age of 15 when his father died in a hunting accident.
-Like his father, he also attended New College, Oxford, but after one year he joined the Scots Guards in 1941, the same year he married Barbadee Knight, and they had one son and three daughters.
+Meyer was educated at Sandroyd School in Surrey before winning a scholarship to Eton College.
+He inherited the baronetcy when his father died in a hunting accident on 19 October 1935.
+Like his father, he also attended New College, Oxford, but after one year he joined the Scots Guards in 1941, the same year he married Barbadee Knight; they had one son and three daughters.
 During the battle for Caen, in the break-out from the Normandy invasion beaches he was seriously wounded when the tank he was travelling in was hit, and he spent the next nine months on his back in hospital.
 During this time he read extensively to make up for his lost years at Oxford, but decided not to return to university.
 Instead, he joined HM Treasury where he mostly worked on winding up the affairs of the Polish government-in-exile.